 - Resource group:

 You can create both Windows and Linux containers in Azure Container Instances.
-In this quickstart, we'll leave the default setting of Linux since we specified a Linux-based container (
+For this quickstart, leave the default setting of Linux to deploy the Linux-based

-Leave the other settings in Configuration at their defaults, then click OK to validate the configuration.
+Leave the other settings in Configuration at their defaults, then select OK to validate the configuration.

-When the validation completes, you are shown a summary of your container settings.
+When the validation completes, you're shown a summary of the container's settings.
 Select OK to submit your container deployment request.

-When deployment starts, a tile is placed on your portal dashboard indicating deployment progress.
-Once deployment completes, the tile is updated to show your new mycontainer-myc1 container group.
+When deployment starts, a tile appears on your portal dashboard indicating the deployment is in progress.
+Once deployed, the tile displays your new container instance.

-Select the mycontainer-myc1 container group to display the container group properties.
-Take note of the Ip address of the container group, as well as the STATE of your container.
+Select the mycontainer container instance to display its properties.
+Take note of the FQDN (the fully qualified domain name) of the container instance, as well its Status.

-When you are done with the container, select the mycontainer-myc1 container group and then click Delete.
+When you're done with the container, select Overview for the mycontainer container instance, then select Delete.

-In this quickstart, you created an Azure Container Instance from an image in a public Docker Hub repository.
-If you'd like to try building a container yourself and deploy it to Azure Container Instances using the Azure Container Registry, continue to the Azure Container Instances tutorial.
+In this quickstart, you created an Azure container instance from an image in the public Docker Hub registry.
+If you'd like to build a container image yourself and deploy it to Azure Container Instances from a private Azure container registry, continue to the Azure Container Instances tutorial.